-In the MAP approach, the models are adapted with estimated statistics (mixture weight, mean and variance) of the background noise.
-Generally, Bayesian adaptation returns good word accuracy because it provides the modeling of the uncertainty caused by noisy environmental statistics [9].
+In the context of HMMs, the MAP approach consists in the adaptation of the canonical model parameters (mixture weight, mean and variance) using estimated statistics of the background noise only.
+Usually, it leads to good word accuracy because it provides the modeling of the uncertainty caused by noisy environmental statistics [9].